Associate Professor of Voice and Director of Opera Studies at Winthrop University in Rock Hill, SC.

-Baritone Jeffrey McEvoy is Assistant Professor of Voice and Director of Opera Studies at Winthrop University in Rock Hill, SC.
-As a performer and director, he is passionate about the education of drama through contemporary music and is a strong supporter of American art song, musical theatre and operatic literature.
+Jeff is passionate about the education of communication and drama through music and a strong supporter of American art song, musical theatre and operatic literature.

-McEvoy was a Kansas City district winner and Midwest Regional finalist in the Metropolitan Opera National Council Auditions.
-Additionally, he was a first place winner in the Midwest District of the National Association of Teachers of Singing competition in both the Graduate and Senior Men divisions.
-He has been engaged as a resident baritone with the Kansas City Lyric Opera, a studio artist with Sarasota Opera, and he participated in summer apprenticeships with both Lake George Opera and Des Moines Metro Opera.
+A Kansas City district winner and Midwest Regional finalist in the Metropolitan Opera National Council Auditions, he has been engaged as a resident baritone with the Kansas City Lyric Opera, a studio artist with Sarasota Opera, and he participated in summer apprenticeships with both Lake George Opera and Des Moines Metro Opera....